 BC-Deep South News Digest

-Good morning!
+Good afternoon!
 Here’s a look at how AP’s news coverage is shaping up today in the Deep South.
 Questions about today’s coverage plans are welcome and should be directed to:

 The Atlanta AP Bureau at 404-522-8971 or email@example.com

 The Columbia AP Bureau at 803-799-5510 or firstname.lastname@example.org

 The Montgomery AP Bureau at 334-262-5947 or email@example.com

 The New Orleans AP Bureau at 504-523-3931 or firstname.lastname@example.org

 The Jackson AP Bureau at 601-948-5897 or email@example.com

 For up-to-the minute information on AP’s coverage, visit Coverage Plan at newsroom.ap.org.

 Deep South Editor Jim Van Anglen can be reached at 1-800-821-3737 or firstname.lastname@example.org.
 Administrative Correspondent Rebecca Santana can be reached at 504-523-3931 or email@example.com.
 A reminder: this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 Advisories and digests will keep you up to date.